 In today’s high-stakes testing, students taking these types of assessments are expect to read and understand words and phrase such as character trait and primary source which are found in directions and questions.
-This group has 15 word lists and each list has 8 words.
+This group has 15 academic vocabulary word lists and each list has 8 words.
 Grades 1 & 2 use Lists 1-4.
 Grades 3-5 use all lists.
 Grades 6-8 use lists 7-15.

 Common Core State Standards Related to Academic Language

 Acquire and use accurately a range of general academic and domain-specific words and phrases sufficient for reading, writing, speaking, and listening at the college and career readiness level; demonstrate independence in gathering vocabulary knowledge when encountering an unknown term important to comprehension or expression.